Life with Crohn’s disease can be difficult, particularly when it comes to watching what you eat. Learn about Crohn’s-friendly snacks you can try.

 - In a glass, layer one container of lactose-free yogurt, such as coconut yogurt.

-- Top with 1 tbsp. chopped walnuts.
+- Top with 1 tbsp. smooth nut butter of your choice.

 - Toast a slice of your favorite gluten-free bread.